department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/survivor-and-dependent-benefits/burial-costs.md

 ### How do I get these benefits?

-- Fill out the Application for Burial Benefits (VA Form 21P-530).
+- Fill out an Application for Burial Benefits (VA Form 21P-530).
 [Download VA Form 21P-530](http://www.vba.va.gov/pubs/forms/VBA-21P-530-ARE.pdf).
 - Attach a copy of the Veteran’s military discharge papers (DD214 or other separation documents).
 - Attach a copy of the Veteran’s death certificate.
 - To get paid back for transportation costs, attach receipts that show how much you paid.